 - Laughter – Hearing the boys laugh brings joy to my soul.

-- God giving me 2 boys who are bright and surprise me with their knowledge and insight about the world around them.
+- God gave me 2 boys who are bright and surprise me with their knowledge and insight about the world around them.

 Now onto the recipe.
 On Sunday, my father-in-law informed us he was cooking a chicken for Thanksgiving.
-There was going to be only 6 of us for dinner and he didn’t want to deal with all the left-overs.
+There were going to be only 6 of us for dinner, and he didn’t want to deal with all the leftovers.
 The family convinced him that he needed to make a turkey.
-I wanted to help make the dinner so I decided what I was going to bring.
-One of them items was going to be homemade cranberry relish.
+I wanted to help make the dinner, so I decided what to bring.
+One of the items was going to be homemade cranberry relish.
 Yesterday I stumbled on this recipe.

 Stars of the recipe:

 - 1 bag (12 ounces) of cranberries, rinsed and picked over

 - pinch cinnamon or Chinese five spice

 - Zest the oranges.